isomerpages/ogp-isomer/_onboard-to-isomer/Getting started/Before you onboard.md

 third_nav_title: Getting started
 ---
 ##### Read through this before deciding to onboard to Isomer
 It's important to understand our limitations and ensure that we are a good fit for your use case.
+You can also [read our Onboarding FAQs]() for more information.
 Here are some key points to consider:

-~We do not provide pages specific restricted access but do note that all changes are tracked (even a single full stop you add to or remove from the page).
-That being said, do make changes to your site responsibly as all these changes are being tracked.~

-~All isomer team members are admin users (with the ability to create new site, add and remove users, and grant permissions to users)~

 ### Technical considerations
 > Should this be about Isomer tech stack?
 As well as type of websites + info level e.g. open closed or wtv?